Last updated Jan. 19, 2018.

-The New Jersey Law Against Discrimination (the “LAD”) has long prohibited employers from discriminating against workers based on their “marital status” as “single” or “married” individuals.
+The New Jersey Law Against Discrimination (the “LAD”) has long prohibited employers from discriminating against workers based on their marital status as “single” or “married” individuals.
 But what does that mean for workers who are separated or divorced?

 The New Jersey Supreme Court recently answered that question in the case of Smith v.
 Millville Rescue Squad, (074685) (A-19-14), ruling that the LAD’s anti-discrimination protections extend to employees “who have declared that they will marry, have separated from a spouse, have initiated divorce proceedings, or have obtained a divorce.”

 Sometime in 2005, the plaintiff began a sexual affair with his subordinate, a volunteer employee.
 When his wife discovered the affair, she reported it to their mutual supervisor.
 The supervisor allegedly told the plaintiff “that he could not promise that the affair would not affect plaintiff’s job,” and that his continued employment depended “on how it shakes down.”
 Subsequently, in 2006, the plaintiff moved out of the home he and his wife had previously shared and notified his supervisor that his marriage had “collapsed.”

 Shortly thereafter, the supervisor met with the plaintiff and allegedly told him that he predicted the plaintiff’s marriage would end in an “ugly divorce.”
-Plaintiff testified that his supervisor informed him “that if there had been even the slightest chance of reconciliation”, he would not brought the issue to the attention of the Rescue Squad’s Board of Directors.
+The plaintiff testified that his supervisor informed him “that if there had been even the slightest chance of reconciliation,” he would not have brought the issue to the attention of the Rescue Squad’s Board of Directors.
 The supervisor then purportedly told the plaintiff, “You had eight months to make things right with your wife.”
 Since the plaintiff did not, the supervisor indicated he had alerted the Board and that the plaintiff was set for termination the next day.

 At that point, the plaintiff asked his supervisor if he was being terminated for initiating the affair with his subordinate.
 His supervisor replied that if he had to terminate plaintiff, “it would be for one of four reasons.
 Two of those reasons were elimination of plaintiff’s job because of restructuring and poor work performance[.]
 Plaintiff testified that he could not recall the other two reasons.”

 The plaintiff’s termination indeed occurred the following day, after the Board convened and approved his firing.
 Interestingly enough, the Board minutes gave a restructuring and plaintiff’s poor performance as the reasons for his termination.
 The plaintiff responded by suing the Rescue Squad under the LAD for, among other claims, discriminatory termination based upon marital status.
 As part of his suit, the plaintiff presented evidence that — despite the Board’s stated reasons for his termination — he had been continuously promoted.
-Moreover, the plaintiff argued that — contrary to his supervisor’s fears — he and his wife had divorced amicably.
+Moreover, the plaintiff argued that contrary to his supervisor’s fears, he and his wife had divorced amicably.